tchapi/davis/README.md

     bin/console doctrine:migrations:migrate
     ```

+> [!NOTE]
+> Some details / steps to resolve are also available in https://github.com/tchapi/davis/issues/226.

 # 🌐 Access / Webserver

 A simple status page is available on the root `/` of the server.